gr8mustachio/ux-dawdle/phaseI/README.md

 **Aesthetic and Minimalist Design** [5/10]: Wasn’t really sure if I should have given this a 10/10 or a 0/10.
 On one hand, it’s very cluttered with all the tools you can use for production that could be overwhelming for the user but for someone with more experience, it’s all visually represented by real world tools so if you have experience in production, it’s going to be much more clear what’s going on.

 ### [Personas and Scenarios](https://chicostate.github.io/ux-dawdle/personas/)
+As expected, all personas had something to do with a desire to create music or plugins of some sort.
+By doing this excersise, we were able to get a better understanding of what our prodcut will actually be, something to make and refine music with, not for exclusively mixing and mastering audio like some other DAWs.
+It gave us important insight on how people will use our product and helped refine our areas of focus for the UX side of the project.